nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the CCA system.
+Clears all entries from the Hall Pointer.

 Format: `clear`